 “This grant positions LU’s Department of Deaf Studies and Deaf Education as one of the premier graduate programs of its kind, both nationally and in the state of Texas,” said James Marquart, Ph.D., provost and vice president for academic affairs.

-Millicent Musyoka, Ph.D., assistant professor of deaf studies, applied for the grant with assistance from Mary Anne Gentry, Ed.D., associate professor of deaf studies.
+Millicent Musyoka, Ph.D., assistant professor of Deaf Studies and Deaf Education, applied for the grant with assistance from Mary Anne Gentry, Ed.D., associate professor of Deaf Studies and Deaf Education.
 Musyoka will now be the program director for the grant.
 Read more.

 Deaf Studies and Deaf Education department members create ASL video tours for local museums